obonaventure/cnp3/book/transport/tcp.rst

 The `TIME\_WAIT` state is different from the other states of the TCP FSM.
 A TCP entity enters this state after having sent the last `ACK` segment on a TCP connection.
 This segment indicates to the remote host that all the data that it has sent have been correctly received and that it can safely release the TCP connection and discard the corresponding :term:`TCB`.
 After having sent the last `ACK` segment, a TCP connection enters the `TIME\_WAIT` and remains in this state during :math:`2*MSL` seconds.
 During this period, the TCB of the connection is maintained.
 This ensures that the TCP entity that sent the last `ACK` maintains enough state to be able to retransmit this segment if this `ACK` segment is lost and the remote host retransmits its last `FIN` segment or another one.
 The delay of :math:`2*MSL` seconds ensures that any duplicate segments on the connection would be handled correctly without causing the transmission of a `RST` segment.
 Without the `TIME\_WAIT` state and the :math:`2*MSL` seconds delay, the connection release would not be graceful when the last `ACK` segment is lost.

-.. sidebar:: TIME\_WAIT on busy TCP servers
+.. note:: TIME\_WAIT on busy TCP servers

  The :math:`2*MSL` seconds delay in the `TIME\_WAIT` state is an important operationnal problem on servers having thousands of simultaneously opened TCP connections [FTY99]_.
 Consider for example a busy web server that processes 10.000 TCP connections every second.
 If each of these connections remains in the `TIME\_WAIT` state during 4 minutes, this implies that the server would have to maintain more than 2 millions TCBs at any time.
 For this reason, some TCP implementations prefer to perform an abrupt connection release by sending a `RST` segment to close the connection [AW05]_ and immediately discard the corresponding :term:`TCB`.
 However, if the `RST` segment is lost, the remote host continues to maintain a :term:`TCB` for a connection that does not exist anymore.
 This optimisation reduces the number of TCBs maintained by the host sending the `RST` segment but at the cost of possibly more processing on the remote host when the `RST` segment is lost.

 .. tuning timewait http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=/com.ibm.websphere.edge.doc/cp/admingd45.htm bad idea

-.. sidebar TCP RST attacks  Explain TCP reset and the risks of attacks rfc4953
+.. note TCP RST attacks  Explain TCP reset and the risks of attacks rfc4953

 .. _TCPReliable: